Kopy App Review 2026: The Honest Take on Shopify’s Most-Used Product Importer

 Can I clone a Shopify store with Kopy and then sell it on Flippa?

 Technically possible, ethically problematic, and legally risky.
 Buyers who do due diligence on Flippa listings can spot cloned catalogs quickly because product copy, image patterns, and supplier signatures match the source store.
 You would likely get the listing flagged and removed.
 For legitimate store flipping, build original stores with original supplier relationships.
-My complete business formation checklist covers the foundational decisions that affect store sale value, and proper LLC structure plus documented supplier agreements increase what you can sell a store for.
+Proper LLC structure plus documented supplier agreements increases what you can sell a store for.